wp-plugins/gatekeeper/readme.txt

 Tags: gatekeeper, offline, maintenance, whitelist, blacklist, access, ip, coming soon Requires at least: 3.0
 Tested up to: 3.3
-Stable tag: trunk
+Stable tag: 0.8

 Gatekeeper allows administrators to take a WordPress site offline quickly and easily for maintenance, testing, upgrades, etc.

 == Description ==

 Gatekeeper allows administrators to take a WordPress site offline quickly and easily through the WordPress administrator interface.
 Site visitors can be redirected to an offline page or pages can be replaced with offline pages.
 An IP-based whitelist will allow authorized people access to the site during offline times and an optional blacklist can be used to permanently ban users by IP or IP range.

 ** Features **